SebKrantz/shiny-data-portal/README.md

 # Shiny Data Portal
-A Shiny Application to host, filter, aggregate and and download data in various formats.
+A free Shiny Application to host, filter, aggregate and and download data in various formats.
+It can easily be adapted for any purpose and used with any data that can be converted to tidy data frames (spreadsheet format).

 ***

-This folder contains the code to create a simple web-application to host and download data in a unified format.
+This folder contains the code to create the application as shown: .
 The application is developed using the 'shiny' R package.
 It can be deployed to a free web-server at www.shinyapps.io, or hosted locally using shiny server (https://rstudio.com/products/shiny/shiny-server/).